 Cleft palate repair is typically performed on infants that are between 6 and 18 months of age.
 Since the primary goal of repairing the palate is to avoid any abnormal speech development, the surgery is scheduled earlier before the child develops much speech.
 Read more about cleft palate surgery

 The majority of children born with cleft palate will need speech-language therapy at some point in their life.
 A speech-language pathologist is the healthcare professional that provides speech-language therapy, which may be in the medical setting, school setting, private clinic, or home-based intervention program.
 The goals of speech-language therapy are to provide the child with the knowledge and skills to achieve normal speech and communication for their age or developmental level.
-Read more about speech-language treatment
+Read more about speech-language cleft lip and palate treatment